Have you ever had an FSAVC with Family Investments?

 You could be owed £1,000s in Family Investments FSAVC compensation if you were mis-sold.

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Family Investments; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most consumers were informed by Family Investments that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Family Investments; customers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were told by Family Investments that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Family Investments start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".